Pallav64/Towards-Large-Scale-Deterministic-IP-Networking-Implementation/README.md

 When using random flow generation, the network topology and other settings are still loaded from the configuration file, but the flows are randomly generated instead of loaded from the file.

+### Dynamic Tau (τ) Calculation

+The simulation dynamically calculates tau values based on network topology and propagation delays according to the formulas from the paper.
+This accurately models the real waiting time between reception and transmission at each node.

+For each pair of nodes, the tau value is calculated as:

+- Reception end time = Propagation delay + T
+- Next cycle start time = ⌈Reception end time / T⌉ × T
+- tau = Next cycle start time - Reception end time

 ### JSON Output

 The simulation can output results to a JSON file for further analysis or visualization: